-The NSR locations and the existing sound levels at these locations are summarized in Table 9.
-Field measurements of existing ambient conditions were conducted at four survey locations near the Union Avenue North and Union Avenue South sites.
+The NSR locations in the vicinity of the Union Avenue Site and the existing sound levels at these locations are summarized in Revised Table 9.
+Field measurements of existing ambient conditions were conducted at four survey locations near the Union Avenue Site.
 Existing ambient conditions at survey locations were influenced by typical community noise sources such as road traffic.
 Other prominent sources of sound at survey locations were insects, birds, leaf rustle, and noise from nearby industrial facilities.
-Existing ambient conditions at NSRs were associated with representative survey measurements as shown in Table 9.
+Existing ambient conditions at NSRs were associated with representative survey measurements as shown in Revised Table 9.
 Existing conditions exceeded the nighttime permissible sound level limits for operational noise per the Town of Brookhaven noise code and the day-night average sound level as specified by the EPA at NSRs in residential areas.